 However, any additional requirements by the classification society, IGF and IGC codes, must be followed.
-In individual cases, deviations from the above precautions for detection of gas leakages may be approved by the classification society.
+In individual cases, deviations from the above precautions for detection of gas leakages can be approved by the classification society.

 All gas detector signals are connected to the external GDS, except for the gas detector located at the piston underside, which is directly connected to the ECS.
-Depending on the ship's arrangement and requirements of the IMO and classification society, the central alarm can be in one or more of the following locations:
+Depending on the ship arrangement and requirements of the IMO and classification society, the central alarm can be in one or more of the following locations:

-- The bridge
+- bridge

-- The cargo control room (LNG carrier)
+- cargo control room (LNG carrier)

-- The engine control room
+- engine control room.

-The gas detectors are to be approved by the classification society.
+The gas detectors need to be approved by the classification society.
 If the detected gas fuel concentration has increased above the class specified limit, an audible and a visible alarm is initiated in the rooms.
 The GDS must be tested and calibrated according to the maintenance schedule and procedure as advised by the manufacturer or classification society.

 The piston underside gas detection is ensured by a gas detector which is installed in the piston underside air sampling line.
 The gas detector is directly connected to the ECS.
 The piston underside gas detection arrangement including the gas detector is delivered by the engine maker.
-If gas fuel is detected in the piston underside area, the engine will automatically trip to diesel mode.
+If gas fuel is detected in the piston underside area, the engine automatically trips to diesel mode.
 The number and position of additional gas detectors in the shipyard's scope of supply must be defined according to the classification society, IGF Code and IGC Code (see Figure 2-13).
 All spaces and volumes, where gas fuel could accumulate, must be monitored, including the HT expansion tank.

-In the case of gas detection by the external GDS, the engine will automatically trip to diesel mode and the entire system will be purged with inert gas.
+In case of gas detection by the external GDS, the engine automatically trips to diesel mode and the entire system is purged with inert gas.
 This includes the piping in between the master gas fuel engine valve and the engine fuel gas rail pipe.
 Then the inert gas is released through the open vent valves.
 Further measures on the vessel must be taken as defined by shipyard and classification society.
-In case of gas detection, any additional procedures which must be taken are to be defined by the shipyard and classification society.
+In case of gas detection, any required additional procedures need to be defined by the shipyard and classification society.